Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 It was in 2014 when Eric Trump allegedly made a Russian reference to a golf writer James Dodson, reportedly telling Dodson that Russia was a big funder to the Trump Organization.

-Vanity Fair reports that the conversation happened in a golf cart, when Dodson asked Eric Trump about a recent multi-million dollar infusion into Trump Organization, and asked “who does the funding?”
+Vanity Fair reports that the conversation happened in a golf cart, when Dodson asked Eric Trump about a recent multi-million dollar infusion into Trump Organization, and asked, “who does the funding?”

 Eric Trump had said prior that he had “access to 100 million.”
 Dodson pressed on the funding reportedly saying, “I know no banks – because of the recession, the Great Recession – have touched a golf course.
 You know, no one’s funding any kind of golf construction.
 It’s dead in the water the last four or five years.”

-“Well, we don’t rely on American banks.
+The response from Eric Trump was allegedly, “Well, we don’t rely on American banks.
 We have all the funding we need out of Russia.”

 Eric reportedly further elaborated that the Trump Organization had “some guys that really, really love golf, they’re really invested in our programs.
 We just go there all the time.”